SDG 12: Responsible Consumption and Production

 Circular Economy

-This highlights the concept of circular economy, which is gaining significant traction in Australia.
-This approach emphasises the continual use of resources, minimizing waste and environmental impact and aligns closely with SDG 12.
+This approach emphasises the continual use of resources, minimising waste and environmental impact and aligns closely with SDG 12.
 Instead of the traditional ‘take-make-dispose’ linear model, the circular economy focuses on closing the loop, ensuring products and materials are reused, repaired, and recycled, as seen below.

 Business Trends